eslint-community/eslint-plugin-es-x/docs/rules/README.md

 ## Legacy

-Rules in this category disallow the syntax contained in [Annex B](https://tc39.es/ecma262/multipage/additional-ecmascript-features-for-web-browsers.html) or Legacy.
+Rules in this category disallow the syntax contained in [Annex B](https://tc39.es/ecma262/multipage/additional-ecmascript-features-for-web-browsers.html) or Legacy. \
-The rules are not included in any preset.
+Rules in this category are not included in any preset.

 | Rule ID | Description |    |
 |:--------|:------------|:--:|